 Take your pet to the nearest vet practice as soon as you can, they will treat your dog with the right medication based on how serious their bite is and how shocked/distressed they are – it could be painkillers, antihistamines, anti-venom, shock treatment or a combination of these.
 If possible, call ahead to let the practice know you are coming in order to prepare for your arrival.

 A take-home message

-Remember at all times that 96% of bitten dogs make a full recovery in 5 days or less.
+Remember that 96% of bitten dogs make a full recovery in 5 days or less.
 Remember also that adders are shy and comparatively rare creatures to come across.
-Enjoy the sunshine; enjoy your dog-walks just as you would during other times of the year.
+Enjoy the sunshine; enjoy your dog walks just as you would during other times of the year.
 Stay alert at all times, keep one eye open for cases of adder bites in your area, but certainly don’t let the threat of an adder bite spoil you or your dog’s spring adventures.”

 First Aid Guides

 Want to hear about a different kind of dog care that both you and your dog will love?